ministryofjustice/prison-visits/README.md

 > HMP [PRISON_NAME] is unable to process online visit requests.
 Instead you can contact the prison directly to book a visit.

-This message can be changed to one of two other reasons using the `reason` parameter.
+This message can be changed using the `reason` parameter.

     reason: 'it_issues'

+Will change the message to:

-    // HMP [PRISON_NAME] is unable to process online visit requests right now.
+> HMP [PRISON_NAME] is unable to process online visit requests right now.
 You can contact the prison directly to book a visit instead.

     reason: 'coming_soon'

+Will change the message to:

-	// HMP [PRISON_NAME] isn’t able to process online visit requests yet.
+> HMP [PRISON_NAME] isn’t able to process online visit requests yet.
 You can contact the prison directly to book a visit instead.

 ### Weekly visiting slots